vinthewrench/canhacker/README.md

-# odbtool
+# canhacker

-ODB tool for SocketCan
+a simple tool for decoding GM and jeep JK can traffic.